topaz174/nyangrad/README.md

 use it, and enough of a neural network library on top (layers, losses, initializers, optimizers, a data loader) to actually train models end to end.
 The MNIST MLP-ResNet in `examples/` trains with it.

-The whole point was to understand how a framework like PyTorch works underneath instead of treating `loss.backward()` as magic.
-So the code leans towards being explicit and readable rather than fast.
-Everything is plain NumPy, no autodiff libraries, and every gradient is written out by hand and checked numerically in the tests.

-If you want the short version: it is a tensor library with autograd, a small `nn` module, `optim`, `init`, and `data`, plus a couple of training scripts.

 ## What is in here

 - `nyangrad/autograd.py` - the core.
 The `Value`/`Tensor` types, the computation graph, the topological